higo1974j/stock-monitor/README.md

 Monitor the inventory of products in the online store.

 ## Current status
-Support for Apple Online Store Japan
+- Support for Apple Online Store Japan
-Supoort for ahamo.com
+- Support for ahamo.com

 ## How to run this program
 - Add the products you want to monitor.
 Modifiy src/main/resources/apple-part.properties